 Listening is the recognition of sounds produced and decoding and digesting the produced sounds.
-In this article, we shall discuss basic knowledge of listening skills and the purposes of listening skills.
+This article will discuss basic knowledge of listening skills and the purposes of listening skills.

 Listening is the use of listening organs.